george24601/notes/pm/misc.md

 The team should have strong sense of ownership, no by-stander, no interrruption of each other

 Change the culture by exposing the stressful stuations, do it many times if once does not work

+There is one more thing worth mentioning about breaking up user stories that many teams get wrong.
+When slicing stories, they should be sliced vertically, rather than horizontally.

+By creating vertically-sliced stories, the team has a clear picture of what specific tasks need to be completed to add value for the end-user, and the tasks are more discrete and easier to keep track of.